 - Finally, one more layer of potatoes, butter, salt & pepper.

 - Cover with foil.
 Bake at 400º for 30 minutes.
 Remove foil and brush top of potatoes with melted butter.
-Return to oven and bake for an additional 5-7 minutes or until potatoes are golden brown. 🥕Note: I suggest either tenting the foil or placing a layer of parchment paper between the potatoes and the foil.
+Return to oven and bake for an additional 5-7 minutes or longer, until potatoes are golden brown. 🥕Note: I suggest either tenting the foil or placing a layer of parchment paper between the potatoes and the foil.

 - Allow to sit on a cooling rack a few minutes before serving.